 It’s a major undertaking for a consumer to figure out the prices he or she would have to pay for service from different carriers.
 Apples-to-apples comparisons are not always possible.
 Each carrier has its own way of bundling plans together.
 There’s no way to compare a 2 line plan with 1,000 minutes of voice, 1 gigabyte of data, and unlimited texts across five different carriers.
 Consumers are stuck with whatever bundles of options each carrier offers.

 A consumer trying to carefully compare five carriers would probably need to choose a few different plans from each carrier and write down the prices of each plan along with details about terms and offerings of each plan.
-Getting a handle on the terms and prices is tough:

 Putting together all the information necessary to carefully comparison shop is a Herculean task.
 Lots of important information is hard to find.
 If a consumer manages to gather all the needed information, he or she still faces the difficulty of deciding which of the plans—each with different characteristics—is the best fit.